TemirkhanN/QUI/README.md

   * Configuration file lay at /config/main.php
   * Configuration file contains base routes that will be loaded automatically(routing system somehow commented)
   * Login page at site.com/login/
   * Admin-panel at site.com/praefect/  (it is empty — only layout for future.
-I don't know how to architect it correctly.
+I don't know how to architect it correctly)
   * Admin's login and password are equal to "admin" without quotes